Learning should be inspiring, engaging and of practical relevance,

 Scaling the Provision of Personalised Learning Support Actions to Large Student Cohorts

 This project has been put forward to the Australian Office for Learning & Teaching (OLT).
 Our aspirations for this project, which has now become one of my Current Projects, are to improve the quality of student learning in large cohorts by scaling the deployment of Personal Learning Support Actions to large student cohorts within Australian Higher Education institutions.
 Here, Personal Learning Support Actions are any instructor led intervention that is designed to help students in their learning journey by recognising and acknowledging their strengths and weaknesses, and suggesting steps or mentorship interventions that are relevant to their particular situation.
 In a Higher Education context Personal Learning Support Actions encompasses a wide scope of situations including conventional actions such as the provision of feedback as well as content personalisation, advice on learning strategies, content recommendations, and visualisations.
+Two forks of the OnTask development have emerged, each providing for a different institutional implementation pathway.
+We are planning to adopt our preferred OnTask fork and shape it such that it can be fully integrated into UTS secure data environment and being made available to the larger university community as well as linked to the our Dashboard development.

 This is a mutli-center multidisciplinary project spearheaded by Abelardo Pardo (USyd) with project teams at USyd (Abelardo Pardo, Kathryn Bartimote-Aufflick), UniSA (Shane Dawson, Dragan Gasevic), UNSW (Simon McIntyre, Negin Mirriahi, Lorenzo Vigentini), UTS (Simon Buckingham Shum, Roberto Martinez Maldonado, Jurgen Schulte) and UTexas (George Siemens).